JonJagger/cyber-dojo/admin_scripts/docker_machine/readme.txt

   $ ./setup_rsync.sh cdf-gce-02

 o) Pull all container images onto new node.
-  Have to be root (user that can sudo -u)
+  Have to be root (user that can sudo -u cyber-dojo docker-machine)
   $ sudo su -
   $ ./pull_all.rb cdf-gce-02